-- Alex’s parents get divorced and his father moved to Sydney to teach at a private boy’s school
+- Alex’s parents get divorced and his father move to Sydney to teach at a private boy’s school

 - According to an interview with MediaBlvd in 2008, Alex said his grandmother remembered that he already at the age of 2 or 3, said that he wanted to be an actor.

-- At the age of about 9 or 10, while doing a school play, Alex felt the audiences’ reaction to his part and said that this is what he wanted to do.
+- According to what Alex said in various interviews, including to the one for LA Times in 2010 at the age of about 9 or 10, while doing a school play, Alex felt the audiences’ reaction to his part and said that this is what he wanted to do.
 An idea that did not seem possible to him as a working class kid and it got lost for most of his years as a teen.

 - From the age of 10, Alex started to travel to Sydney more often, to visit his father, who had moved there after the divorce.

 - Alex was in his late teens (19) when he was goofing off while watching a sports event and a friend called him aside and told him he was wasting his talent and ability of entertaining people.
 This inspired him to pursue a career in acting.